 Managing Customer Expectations Through Communication

 How do you know what your customers want?
 Practice good communication.
-All staff should be trained to actively listen to customers in order to understand their specific needs.
+All staff should be trained to listen to customers to understand their specific needs actively.
 Effective communication enables you to meet and even exceed each customer's goal.

 You can even go one step further by offering ease of communication.
 Instead of waiting for a phone call, have staff that can respond to text messages, social media contacts, or even live chats.
 Just make sure customers are given the full attention they are due.
 There is no easier way to lose a customer than to make them feel ignored.

 Part of the organization is having a detailed list of what is expected and when.
 Establish a set schedule for orders and deliveries.
-Make sure customer orders are trackable so they will know where their orders are at any given point and when they will receive their products.
+Ensure customer orders are trackable so they know where their orders are at any given point and when they will receive their products.
 Likewise, make a schedule for following up with clients to ensure customer satisfaction.

 Provide Easy Customer Service Avenues

 The biggest complaint most customers have is a lack of adequate customer support.
 Clients expect businesses to quickly and easily manage any problems as they arise.
-Customers may set their expectations high in this regard, but building a good customer relationship in the face of adversity does not need to be difficult.
-In fact, sometimes an error in product or service is the best thing to prove to your customers just how great it is to do business with you!
+Customers may set their expectations high in this regard, but building a good customer relationship in the face of adversity does not need to be complicated.
+Sometimes an error in product or service is the best thing to prove to your customers just how great it is to do business with you!

 Expectations management includes your response to errors, which can be somewhat simple.
 Unsure how to keep your customers happy?
 Follow these five easy steps.